epixjava/opietoolkitplus/README.md

 OR

-Run the opie toolkit from the op1REpackerGUI tool.
+Run the opie toolkit from the op1REpackerGUI tool found here: https://github.com/epixjava/op1REpackerGUI

 In the terminal window
 enter one of the following commands;